Paul Parduhn: American football team

 Parduhn's team was also known as the Hammond All-Stars and in 1919, Parduhn was arrested for passing off bogus checks to his players.
 Still, his Bobcats were one of the nation's best teams in 1919 with top talent like Charley Brickley leading the way.
 His partner in this team was Dr. Alva Andrew Young whom he would give control over to after Halas left the team to found the Dacatur Staleys and basically took the entire Bobcats team with him.
 The team would be reformed using another name the team was known by, the Hammond Pros, becoming founding members of the American Professional Football Association in 1920 (better known to us today as the National Football League).

+Personal life

 Parduhn married Artella Price on May 26, 1919 who preceded him in death on March 1, 1934.